microsoftgraph/msgraph-sdk-powershell/src/Applications/v1.0/examples/Get-MgServicePrincipal.md

 349be45f-663d-428e-bdab-b4ac26393614 Microsoft Teams AuthSvc                                     a164aee5-7d0a-46bb-9404-37421d58bdf7 AzureADMultipleOrgs                Microsoft Services
 ```

 This example returns all service principals whose display name contains the word 'team'. $spCount variable contains the count of the objects in the result.
-Advanced query requires the ConsistencyLevel parameter set to `eventual` and the Count parameter in the command.
+The advanced query requires the ConsistencyLevel parameter set to `eventual` and the Count parameter in the command.
 For more information about *ConsistencyLevel* and *Count*, see [Advanced query capabilities on Azure AD directory objects](/graph/aad-advanced-queries).

-To learn about other permissions for this resource, see the [permissions reference](/graph/permissions-reference).
+To learn about the permissions for this resource, see the [Application permissions reference](/graph/permissions-reference#applicationreadall).

-To consent to any of these permissions run `Connect-MgGraph -Scopes Permission`.
+To consent to these permissions run `Connect-MgGraph -Scopes Permission`.
 For example, `Connect-MgGraph -Scopes Application.Read.All, Application.ReadWrite.All`.